danebulat/proj-order-book/README.md

 The parameterised NFT policy script also checks whether the correct assets are being deposited when an output is produced at the script address.

+## Order Book Usage

+Modules developed in the `mock-order-book` package are used in the `order-book-contracts` Plutus application.
+Some small changes are made to the `OrderBook` structure and its API to make it compatible with the on- and off-chain code.

+An order book instance is used for each testing scenario to keep track of submitted limit orders in the application's off-chain compononent, as well as the current bid and ask prices for the currency pair being traded.

+In this application, an empty `OrderBook` instance is created at the start of each testing scenario in the `EmulatorTrace` monad.
+Is is then passed into, and back out of, endpoints run in the `Contract` monad.
+The provided order book instance is updated in the respective endpoint functions when:

+- Limit orders are submitted to the blockchain.
+- Limit orders are cancelled.
+- Market orders are executed.

+In each of these actions, orders need to be either added or removed from the order book, and the current bid and ask prices also need updating.
+An order book instance is updated after a transaction has been successfully submitted to the emulated blockchain.

+Endpoints that run inside the `Contract` monad are parameterised to keep track of an `[OrderBook]` instance as the writer type.
+This allows the `Contract` monad's `tell` function to add an order book instance to the contract's observable state.
+The `observableState` function is called within the `EmulatorTrace` monad to get an updated `OrderBook` instance out of a function running in the contract monad.
+The retrieved order book instance can then be passed to subsequent calls to endpoint.

+This "threading" of an `OrderBook` instance ensures that each endpoint receives the correct order book instance in each test scenario.

+- Refer to directory `order-book-contracts/src/OrderBook` to browse the `OrderBook` structure and its API.
+- Refer to `order-book-contracts/src/OffChain.hs` to observe how an `OrderBook` is used in endpoints.
+- Refer to `order-book-contracts/test/Spec/Trace.hs` to observe how an `OrderBook` instance is provided to, and retrieved from endpoints.

 ## eUTxO Diagrams

 ### Adding Liquidity